Gamify-IT/docs/install-manuals/minigames/bugfinder.md

 ## Configuration

-Currently, the following things can be configured.
+Currently, the following things can be configured:

 ### Frontend

-In the [frontend](https://github.com/Gamify-IT/bugfinder) the following properties can be configured:
+In the [frontend](https://github.com/Gamify-IT/bugfinder), the following properties can be configured:

 - `BASE_URL` the URL path to the bugfinder backend (to save the rounds and fetch questions)